Security guide

 Path permissionsEdit permissions for a specific path.
 You can also configure the branches the permissions apply to.

-Repository server permissionsEdit user and group permissions for the UVCS server that contains the repository.
+Repository server permissionsEdit user permissions for the UVCS server that contains the repository.

 For specific security configurations, refer to Security scenarios.